 After you have checked out our website/price range/reviews etc, it’s best to first drop us a quick email or a text to check if we have availability on your date.
 Please include your name and best way to contact you, your venue/city and the approximate ceremony starting time (because we might be booked for a shorter ceremony nearby a few hours earlier and thus be safely available on the same date).
 This can also be done with our Contact Form.
 We’ll get back to you quickly.

-Most couples schedule an initial phone call or a meeting to compare all the ceremony options, discuss your ideas and preferences and receive an accurate price quote based on your specific needs.
+Most couples schedule an initial phone call or a FaceTime meeting to compare all the ceremony options, discuss your ideas and preferences and receive an accurate price quote based on your specific needs.
 It’s also important to get a feel for your JP’s personality and professionalism, since all officiants are not the same.

 Ceremonies held in MA require a valid MA Marriage License.
 Ceremonies held in NH require a NH Certificate of Marriage.
-It doesn’t matter where you both live, only where the ceremony is taking place.
+It doesn’t matter where you both live, only the state where the ceremony is taking place.

 You must BOTH go to any City or Town Clerk’s office in that state to “File Your Intentions”.
 The fee will vary from town to town.

 Sorry, but we do not hold dates without a deposit.
 We get multiple inquiries for the same dates all the time and some couples need more time to decide than others.
 We do respect that… but a popular wedding vendor can’t refuse a client who is ready to reserve them with a deposit because another couple who contacted them previously (and didn’t book at that time) may or may not be still be interested.
-Our best advice when choosing your vendors: If you find a popular vendor who you really like and who meets all your needs… book them with a deposit so you don’t lose them.
+Our best advice when choosing any of your vendors: If you find a popular vendor who you really like and who meets all your needs… book them with a deposit so you don’t lose them.

 You do not have to be a resident of the town/city and the license/certificate may be used to be married in any other city or town within the same state.
 It is not valid out of the state.